Admissions and Registration Questions?

 I am a high school student.
 Can I take college classes now?

-As a junior and senior, you can take what are called Dual Credit classes.
+As a junior and senior, you may qualify for Dual Credit classes.
 Some classes are at your high school and others are on one of our NCTC Campuses or online.
 For more information on Dual Credit, contact your high school counselor or visit our Dual Credit page.

 NOTE: You must Apply for Admissions at NCTC to be a Dual Credit student and bring in your current TSI scores and high school transcript.

-NOTICE: If you are a senior, you can choose to do early enrollment which would allow you to take college level classes on your own time (after high school hours or on weekends) in addition to your high school classes to obtain college credit.
+NOTICE: If you are a senior, you may qualify for Early Admissions which would allow you to take college level classes on your own time (after high school hours or on weekends) in addition to your high school classes to obtain college credit.

 What does TSI Status mean?

-The TSI Status is your testing scores from TAKS, SAT, ACT, THEA, COMPASS and ACCUPLACER.
-These scores will be on either your college or high school transcripts or on the original test score report.
+TSI is the Texas Success Initiative, and refers to your level of college readiness in terms of Reading, Writing, and Math skills.
+TSI Status may include test scores or exemptions from THEA, TAKS, SAT, ACT, THEA, COMPASS, ACCUPLACER, or the new TSI Assessment.
+These scores need to be on your official college or high school transcripts showing credit earned from the institution.
 For more information on TSI Status and what is acceptable for admissions, visit our Admissions page.

 Do I need TSI Scores to take a Certificate Course?